solo-flare-issi/mfc_website/docs/instances.md

 A single instance (RSW 17), with HRI running 18:00-22:00 inside a wider SPICE and STIX window.
 Several flares were caught by EUI/HRI<sub>EUV</sub> and STIX, and others by STIX and SPICE, but not yet any single event with all three instruments together.
-It captured an **M2.1 with a strong non-thermal X-ray component**, two main X-ray footpoints and EUV substructure, the headline event of the season.
+It captured an M2.1 with a strong non-thermal X-ray component, two main X-ray footpoints and EUV substructure, the headline event of the season.
 Coordination included IRIS (5 sequences), Hinode SOT/EIS/XRT, and BBSO Hα.